kwcooper/kwcooper.github.io/notebook/pages/tech/git.md

 `rm -f .git/index.lock`

 Save username and password (Buggy)
 ---------
+By default, the password should be stored for 15m

+`git config --global credential.helper cache`
+`git config --global credential.helper 'cache --timeout=3600`
+Note that the timeout is in seconds

-Can save them to a temp file
+Another way is to save them to a temp file:
 `git config credential.helper store` and `git pull` to change the timing to an hour:
 `git config --global credential.helper 'cache --timeout=3600'`